One common question we hear from app developers is whether it’s worth creating a website for their app from the get go.

 This is where a website comes in handy, as it allows you to talk in detail about every little part of the app.

 You can tell them about the technology used in the app, such as artificial intelligence in health apps, detailed features that might not be apparent originally, and even the backstory of how the idea for the app came about.
 For example, check out how AIVA, an Artificial Intelligence social dating app uses their website to explain how the underlying technology works.
+By using dating apps, users should truly feel connected to someone online for the site to be a success.

 Basically, building a website for your company provides you with a platform to get personal with your app users.